genoevo7/propagation-of-processed-pseudogene-annotation-T2T/README.md

 Script: blocks_chr_painting.py

-This script produces chromosome painting plots showing how blocks derived from a focal human locus are distributed across chromosomes or contigs in each query species.
+This script generates chromosome painting plots showing how blocks derived from a focal human locus are distributed across chromosomes or contigs in each query species.

-The script automatically handles cases where chromosome labels (e.g., chr7) are duplicated across haplotypes or patch assemblies (e.g., hap1 / hap2) by switching internally to a chromosome-label keyspace, ensuring that plots are generated robustly without label collisions.
+The script robustly handles assemblies containing haplotypes or patch sequences.
+When chromosome labels (e.g., chr7) are duplicated across haplotypes (e.g., hap1 / hap2), the script automatically switches to an internal chromosome-label keyspace to prevent name collisions and ensure successful plotting.

-Inputs:
+### Inputs

-- UCSC block files (same as above)
+- UCSC chain/net block files (same as above)
 - Chromosome size tables downloaded from NCBI Datasets

+Chromosome size tables contain chromosome (or contig) names and lengths.

+### Gene coordinate annotation

-Gene coordinates are manually curated from the NCBI Genome Browser for each species and assembly and defined explicitly inside the script.
+Gene coordinates are manually curated from the NCBI Genome Browser for each species and assembly and explicitly defined inside the script.

 Example: